-Stir in egg and butter until dough comes together.
+Stir in the egg and butter until dough comes together.

-Turn dough out onto a large piece of parchment paper and pat into a rough triangle.
-Top with another large piece of parchment paper.
-Roll out to about a 1/8-inch thickness, as evenly as you can.
-Remove top parchment
+Turn the dough out onto a large silicone baking mat and pat into a rough rectangle.
+Top with a large piece of parchment paper.
+Roll out to about a 1/4 to 1/8-inch thickness, as evenly as you can.
+Remove the parchment

 Use a sharp knife or pizza cutter to score into 2 inch squares.
-Sprinkle with kosher salt.
-Transfer whole bottom parchment paper to a large baking sheet.
+Sprinkle with coarse sea salt.
+Transfer to a large baking sheet.

-Bake 40 to 45 minutes, or until edges are golden brown and the crackers are firm to the touch.
+Bake 40 to 45 minutes, or until the edges are golden brown and the crackers are firm to the touch.
 Remove and let cool completely before breaking apart.
-They will continue to crisp up as they cool (but I don't blame you for breaking off the uneven edges and nibbling on those!)
+They will continue to crisp up as they cool.